MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 10. Click **Finish** to confirm your registration.

 ## How to configure access for multiple users

-You can use Azure Active Directory to add and manage additional users in your Partner Center account.
+> [!TIP]
+> [Partner Center](https://partner.microsoft.com/dashboard) leverages Azure AD for multi-user account access and management.
+If your organization already uses Office 365 or other business services from Microsoft, you already have Azure AD.
+Otherwise, you can create a new Azure AD tenant from within Partner Center at no additional charge.

 -   [Associate Azure Active Directory with your Partner Center account](/windows/uwp/publish/associate-azure-ad-with-dev-center)

-You must first associate your Partner Center account with your organization's Azure Active Directory to be able to add and manage users.
 -   [Add users, groups, and Azure AD applications to your Partner Center account](/windows/uwp/publish/add-users-groups-and-azure-ad-applications)

-You can define the role or custom permissions that each user should have.
 -   [Set roles and custom permissions for account users](/windows/uwp/publish/set-custom-permissions-for-account-users)

-> [!TIP]
-> Partner Center leverages Azure Active Directory for multi-user management and roles assignment.
-If your organization already uses Office 365 or other business services from Microsoft, you already have an AAD.
-Otherwise, you can create a new AAD tenant from within Partner Center at no additional charge.

 ## How to register as an organization